purifyjs/core/DOCUMENTATION.md

 This project is way to early in development to have any documentation. <br/>
 Things are keep changing and the documentation is not up to date.<br/>
-You can instead check http://github.com/DeepDoge/master-ts-vite-template it's always up to date with the latest version of Master.ts.
+You can instead check http://github.com/DeepDoge/master-ts-vite-demo it's always up to date with the latest version of MasterTS.

 # Quick Start

-Quick start guide for using Master.ts using the best recommended practices.
+Quick start guide for using MasterTS using the best recommended practices.

 ## Counter

-Counters are a great way to get started with Master.ts.
+Counters are a great way to get started with MasterTS.
 They are simple enough to be easy to understand.

 _counter.ts_